Master of Science in Health Care Management (MS)

-Collaboratively offered through our Department of Public Health and Health Sciences (PHHS) and the School of Management (SOM), the innovative Master of Science in Health Care Management looks to continue a strong growth of health care offerings by the University of Michigan-Flint.
+Collaboratively offered through our Department of Public Health & Health Sciences (PHHS) and the School of Management (SOM), the innovative Master of Science in Health Care Management looks to continue a strong growth of health care offerings by the University of Michigan-Flint.

-Offered 100% online in both the health care administration and business courses, the program also offers mixed-mode completion via the Net+ residency option for the business courses.
-Net+ is a blended format of online business education with two weekend (Friday & Saturday) on-campus residency sessions per semester.
+Only 30 credits, this program is organized to be completed part-time in as few as 22 months.
+You also have the option to complete it in a shorter time frame if attending full-time.
+Offered 100% online in the health care and business courses, the program also offers mixed-mode completion via the Net+ residency.
+Net+ is a blended online business education with two weekends (Friday & Saturday) on-campus residency sessions per semester.

 Health Care Legacy

 The University of Michigan has a storied history of outstanding health care degrees.
 From Michigan Medicine in Ann Arbor to the Doctor of Physical Therapy in Flint, our programs are among the nation’s best in preparing successful physicians, nurses, physical therapists, and other medical leaders.
 The MS in Health Care Management faculty looks to continue that same rich legacy by offering this advanced and responsive degree.

 At UM-Flint, we are proud to have many dedicated advisors who are the experts students can rely upon to help guide their educational journey.
 Book an appointment today.

 - Bachelor’s degree from a regionally accredited institution.